droneslab/bauhaus/README.md

             cargo build # Either debug or release build works valgrind target/debug/bindarvis  [DATASET] config.yaml > log.txt 2>&1
             ```
+    - Check for deadlocks
+        - The RwLock will deadlock if you take two locks in one scope, but this just shows up as an infinite loop on the command line.
+To find deadlocks, look inside main.rs for the word ``deadlock``, uncomment the lines of code that spawn a thread.
+This runs a separate thread that periodically wakes up, checks for a deadlock, and prints out the thread info if there is one.
+Additionally (or alternatively) you can change all RwLocks to Mutexes, which should give an error if you try to lock twice.
+This should be pretty straightforward by changing ``pub type MapLock`` to ``Arc<Mutex<Map>>`` and then changing occurences of ``read()`` and ``write()`` to ``lock()``.
 - Performance and profiling
     - Print timing of some functions (functions using ``#[time()]`` proc macro and calls to ``timer!`` macro)
         ```bash